 For a SRAP Data PDU to be transmitted, the SRAP entity shall:

-- if there is an entry in sl-SRAP-Config-Relay, whose sl-LocalIdentity matches the UE ID field in SRAP Data PDU, and which includes an sl-RemoteUE-RB-Identity matches SRB identity or DRB identity of the SRAP Data PDU determined by the BEARER ID field (SRB and DRB are differentiated based on sl-RemoteUE-RB-Identity associated with the sl-Egress-RLC-Channel-PC5):
+- if there is an entry in sl-SRAP-Config-Relay, whose sl-LocalIdentity matches the UE ID field in SRAP Data PDU, and if necessary, the SRAP Data PDU comes from the PC5 Relay RLC Channel of the same LCID matching the sl-EgressRLC-ChannelPC5 associated with an sl-RemoteUE-RB-Identity that corresponds to BEARER ID field of the SRAP Data PDU:

-- Determine the egress Uu Relay RLC channel corresponding to sl-Egress-RLC-Channel-Uu configured for the concerned sl-LocalIdentity and concerned sl-RemoteUE-RB-Identity as specified in TS 38.331 [3].
+- Determine the egress Uu Relay RLC channel corresponding to sl-EgressRLC-ChannelUu configured for the concerned sl-LocalIdentity and concerned sl-RemoteUE-RB-Identity as specified in TS 38.331 [3].

 5.4 Handling of unknown, unforeseen, and erroneous protocol data

-For U2N Remote UE, when a SRAP Data PDU with SRAP header that contains a UE ID field or BEARER ID field which is not included in sl-SRAP-Config-Remote is received, the SRAP entity shall:
+For U2N Remote UE, if sl-RemoteUE-RB-Identity is configured, when a SRAP Data PDU with SRAP header that contains a UE ID field or BEARER ID field which is not included in sl-SRAP-Config-Remote is received, the SRAP entity shall:

 - discard the received SRAP Data PDU.